 Detective Superintendent Adrian Green remembers the day he got the call.
-It was Friday April 6, 2012—his birthday, and also his first introduction to the Rathkeale Rovers.
+It was Friday the 6th of April, 2012 – his birthday, and also his first introduction to the Rathkeale Rovers.

-At around 8:30 AM, Green was called by colleagues investigating a break-in.
-As a senior investigating officer, he was more used to dealing with murders and kidnappings than burglaries, but once the seriousness of the crime became clear, he made his way to the major incident room.
+At around 08.30, Green was called by colleagues investigating a break-in.
+As a senior investigating officer, he was more used to dealing with murders and kidnappings than burglaries, but once the seriousness of the crime became clear he made his way to the major incident room.

-Green didn't know it then, but his investigation would spiral into a four-year international operation targeting an organized crime gang with links around the world.§
+Green didn't know it then, but his investigation would spiral into a four-year international operation targeting an organised crime gang with links around the world.§

 In the first six months of 2011, the Metropolitan Police recorded a crime wave.
-At least 20 rhino horn thefts had been reported at museums, auction houses, and private homes around Europe.
-In 2012, the thieves expanded their efforts to include Chinese artifacts like the items stolen in Durham.
+At least 20 rhino horn thefts had been reported at museums, auction houses and private homes around Europe.
+In 2012, the thieves expanded their efforts to include Chinese artefacts like the items stolen in Durham.
 By 2013, Europol put the number of rhino horn thefts at more than 80.

-Guy Schooling was at home with his wife and father on Monday February 21, 2011, when he received an urgent phone call at around 10 PM.
+Guy Schooling was at home with his wife and father on Monday the 21st of February, 2011, when he received an urgent phone call at around 22:00.
 It was a colleague at Sworders, the auctioneers where Schooling is managing director.
 An alarm had been sounded at the firm's Stansted sales room; Schooling listened as his colleague described how burglars had smashed through the front doors.

 As he made the drive from his home to the sales room, Schooling considered the possible motives.
 Two weeks before, there had been another break-in, when thieves escaped with an antique vase.
 Schooling now wondered if this was a precursor to a more serious raid.
 Arriving at the sales room, his suspicions were confirmed.
 Stepping over broken glass and twisted metal, he observed a gap on the wall where a rhino head had been mounted just hours before.§